shannonmoeller/todomvc-vanilla/readme.md

 [![Build Status][travis-img]][travis-url] [![Coverage Status][coveralls-img]][coveralls-url]

 A [TodoMVC](http://todomvc.com) example using minimal tooling and evergreen features.
-Tooling only exists to factilitate the use of `npm` and generation of test code coverage.
+Tooling only exists to temporarily facilitate the use of `npm` and generation of test code coverage.

 ## Install